4 Shredding Resolutions for 2020

 4. Choose a NAID AAA Certified Shredding Company

 In order to obtain AAA Certification, a shredding provider must pass an audit conducted by a third-party Certified Protection Professional (CPP®), accredited by the American Society for Industrial Security International (ASIS).
-During NAID audits, the following areas are assessed:
+During NAID audits, the assessment includes the following areas:

 - Facility and operational security